Missions At Hope Church

 Note From The Hope Church WebServant: Authorities in some countries have been known to search the Internet looking for excuses to keep certain people out of their country, or if the person is already there, to kick that person out of their country.
 For this reason many Missionaries are concerned that any information on the Internet might be used against them, now or in the future.

 With those concerns in mind, we have limited the information that we will provide here about Missionaries.
-If you have questions about any Missionary, or would like additional information, please speak to that Mission's contact person, or submit a Contact The Hope Church WebServant form and I will forward your request to that Mission's contact person.
+If you have questions about any Missionary, or would like additional information, please speak to that Mission's contact person, or call the Hope Church office.

 Adopt A Highway